Music Major FAQ

 If you need financial aid or student account counseling or assistance, please contact the Assistant Directors in the HUB.
 The HUB is located in the basement of Warner Hall.
 The Assistant Directors can be reached via phone at 412-268-8186 or via email at email@example.com.
 You can also go to the HUB Monday, Wednesday and Friday from 8:30-4:30 and Tuesday and Thursday from 10:30-4:30 for walk-in assistance.

 You can find more information on the Graduate Student Financial Aid Website.

 What School of Music graduate orientation meeting must I attend?

 What university graduate orientation meetings may or must I attend?

 You are invited to attend the university graduate orientation meeting.
-Please see the following website for more information. http://www.cmu.edu/graduate/programs-services/orientation/index.html
+Please see the Graduate Student Orientation Website for more information

 If you are unable to attend this meeting, note that a member of the Graduate Student Assembly will be present at the School of Music orientation meeting to introduce you to the university graduate student activities.
 If you are an international graduate student, you are required to attend the international graduate orientation meeting.
-Please see the following website for more information. https://www.cmu.edu/student-affairs/orientation/orientation/international.html
+Please find more information of the Office of Internation Education's Website.

 What do I need to know about placement in language classes?